luomus/laji-form/README.md

 npm install laji-form --save
 ```

-# Usage #
+# Usage as a library #

 LajiForm passes all its properties to react-jsonschema-form.
+Read the documentation for react-jsonschema-form.

 ## Usage as a standalone library ##